 Another benefit of making homemade hot sauces is that the vinegar in them will extend the shelf-life much longer than that of fresh salsa.

 Have you ever bought roasted chile peppers from those roadside stands or farmer’s markets?
 You can easily make them yourself since jalapeños are a cinch to roast.
-They taste so good on so many meals such as soups, stews, pizzas, and tacos.
-I definitely recommend that you try roasting them.
+They taste so good on many meals, such as soups, stews, pizzas, and tacos.
+I recommend that you try roasting them.

 If you find they’re too hot, just remember to remove the innards and use only the outer flesh for eating.